DavidRambo/dnr-hugo/content/portfolio/resume.md

 ## Work Experience
 * Researcher --- Jury-X, Chapel Hill, NC --- Nov.
 2019 to Mar.
 2020
-  * Investigate and assess suitability of potential jurors for client attorneys in real time using online databases and social media.
+  * Investigated and assessed suitability of potential jurors for client attorneys in real time using online databases and social media.
   * Promoted to monitoring court transcripts and writing in-depth juror profiles.

 * Front-end Web Developer --- Duke University --- Fall 2019 to March 2020